ERP Cost Comparison: Which is Cheaper: Cloud or On-Premises?

 On-premise ERP solutions typically require an upfront capital expense for hardware and software licenses.
 This can be a large initial investment but may be beneficial for some companies that prefer to structure their costs as capital expenses rather than ongoing operating expenses.

-When deciding between cloud-based and on-premise ERP solutions, it’s important to consider which expense structure best fits the company’s financial goals and priorities.
+When doing a fair ERP cost comparison, it’s important to consider which expense structure best fits the company’s financial goals and priorities.
 Which is preferable?
 The predictability of an ongoing operating expense, or the long-term benefits of a capital expense?

 • ERP Implementation costs: On-premise software often requires a large upfront investment in hardware, software, and infrastructure to get started.
 Cloud-based solutions typically require lower upfront costs and can be implemented quickly.
 That said, neither on premise nor cloud ERP implementation is a DIY project.
 Unless a company has a deep IT bench with lots of experience working with the exact ERP package they purchase, hiring an ERP consultant is a necessity.
 They should act as the subject matter expert, guiding all areas of the project management process.